iCyanCorporation/opendomains/README.md

 │           └── about.md
 │
 ├── scripts/
 │   ├── crawl.py                  # Main crawling script
-│   ├── init_crawl.py         # Bootstrap script for folder creation (domains/ and data/)
+│   ├── init_crawl.py             # Bootstrap script for folder and DB creation
 │   └── reset_crawl.py            # Script to remove data/ and domains/ folders
 │
 ├── .github/workflows/
 │   └── crawl.yml                 # Scheduled GitHub Actions workflow
 │
-├── added_domains_new.log     # Log of domains added in the last crawl run (cleared on each run and update when a crwal get new urls in real-time)
+├── added_domains_new.log         # Log of domains added in the last crawl run (cleared on each run and updated in real-time) │
+├── added_domains_history.txt     # Add URLs after converting to markdown
 │
-├── added_domains_history.txt # Add urls after convert it into markdown │
-├── added_domains_queue.txt   # Add urls when get urls from a page │
+├── added_domains_queue.txt       # Add URLs when discovered from a page │
 └── README.md

-# Documentation reflects CSV-based progress tracking in data/, markdown content in domains/, and release process.
+# Documentation reflects SQLite-based progress tracking in db/, markdown content in domains/, and release process.
 ```

 ### 🧹 Naming & Formatting